I research and interpret the history and politics of the Middle East, contemporary Islam, and modern Israel.

-An authority on contemporary Islam and Arab politics, Kramer earned his undergraduate and doctoral degrees in Near Eastern Studies from Princeton University.
-During a twenty-five-year academic career at Tel Aviv University, he directed the Moshe Dayan Center for Middle Eastern and African Studies.
-Kramer has taught as a visiting professor at Brandeis University, the University of Chicago, Cornell University, Georgetown University, and The Johns Hopkins University (SAIS).
-He has served as a visiting fellow at the Woodrow Wilson International Center for Scholars in Washington, The Washington Institute for Near East Policy, and Harvard University's Olin Institute for Strategic Studies.
+I earned my undergraduate and doctoral degrees in Near Eastern Studies from Princeton University, where I prepared my thesis under the supervision of Bernard Lewis.
+I then spent twenty-five years at Tel Aviv University, where I directed the Moshe Dayan Center for Middle Eastern and African Studies.
+I have taught as a visiting professor at Brandeis University, the University of Chicago, Cornell University, Georgetown University, and The Johns Hopkins University (SAIS).
+I have also served as a visiting fellow at the Woodrow Wilson International Center for Scholars in Washington and Harvard University's Olin Institute for Strategic Studies.

 It's out!
 The War on Error: Israel, Islam, and the Middle East is a collection of essays spanning the range of my interests.
 Josef Joffe: “Required reading for anyone who prefers intellectual rigor to ideological obfuscation.”
 Elliott Abrams: “Sharp, wise, and very funny.”
 Michael Oren: “Deeply informed, courageous, and engaging.”
 Go here for info, Amazon order.